 The outside directors receive an annual retainer of \$40,000 and \$1,650 for each Board and committee meeting attended and for any additional day of service performed for the Company.
-The chairperson of the Audit Committee receives an additional \$10,000 annually, and the chairpersons of the other permanent committees each receive an additional \$5,000 annually.
+The chairperson of the Audit Committee receives an additional \$15,000 annually, the chairperson of the Compensation Committee receives an additional \$12,500 annually and the chairpersons of the other permanent committees each receive an additional \$7,500 annually.
 The Chairman of the Board receives an additional \$50,000 annually for serving in that capacity.
 Directors who are full-time employees of the Company or its subsidiaries receive no additional compensation for serving on the Board.

 Outside directors are granted 800 restricted stock units annually, and they have an opportunity to earn additional restricted stock units tied to maintaining long-term performance and based on how the Company performed over the last three years under the MIP performance measures.
 The incentive award was set at a target of 1,000 restricted stock units.
 No award will be paid unless the average payout percentage under the MIP for the last three years is at or above 90%.
 If an award is earned, it can range from 50% to 150% of the incentive opportunity.
-An incentive award was earned for 2012, and each director on the grant date received an additional grant of 1,500 restricted stock units on January 29, 2013.
+An incentive award was earned for 2014, and each director on the grant date received an additional grant of 1,475 restricted stock units on January 26, 2015.
 The restricted stock units are valued at the closing price of the Company's Common Stock on the date of grant.
 Restricted stock units awarded prior to January 2012 vested in increments over three years commencing with the first anniversary of the grant.
-Restricted stock units granted on January 17, 2012, and January 29, 2013, vested immediately upon grant.
+Restricted stock units granted in subsequent years vested immediately upon grant.
 Even though the units are vested, they are not converted into shares of Common Stock until the outside directors leave the Board.